PhantomRex123/Arduino-Smart-House/core/esp8266/main/README.md

 ## How to run?

 > You must upload the code on the esp8266 its self.
 THIS DOESN'T GO ON THE ARDUINO ITSSELF
+> Also Data includes all HTML/CSS files and folders.

 Run the following commands on linux/osx. in this directory
 ```